KatTraxler/KatTraxler.github.io/_posts/2021-01-01-gcp-actas-dday.markdown

 ---

 On January 27, 2021 a major, potentially breaking change is coming to GCP.
-If you're using the default service account as the backing idenity for several of GCP's data science PaaS services, the end user will be required to have the `.actAs` permission on the default service account.
+If you're using the default service account as the backing identity for several of GCP's data science PaaS services, the end user will be required to have the `.actAs` permission on the default service account.

 The PaaS services in question are: